| distribution theory the neoclassical, or marginalist, theory

 bank clerk and a truck driver, is completely determined by marginal productivity, although

 it is true that in the long run the wage structure is influenced by supply and demand.
+The role of the trade unions has been a subject of much debate.
+The naive view that

 unions can raise wages by their efforts irrespective of market forces is, of course,